-The ARDEX K65 and ARDITEX NA Self-Smoothing Cements require only 3-6mm coverage over the electric heating cables.
-Floor coverings can be laid after 2 days.

-NOTE: ARDEX K65 and ARDITEX NA can also be used over concrete surfaces as well.
+ARDEX K65 and K60 ARDITEX Self-Smoothing Cements require only 3-6mm coverage over the electric heating cables.
+After 2 days, floor coverings can be laid.
+NOTE: ARDEX K65 and K60 ARDITEX can also be used over concrete surfaces.

 TILING